 Between 1985 and 1989 Martin served with the Metropolitan Police before transferring to Bedfordshire Police where he juggled playing rugby and serving in the forces.
 He made the transition into his fulltime rugby career in 1990.

-At 6’10′′, Martin Bayfield, an ex-policeman, was one of the tallest players in rugby – a stat he used to full advantage as one of England’s most potent forwards.
-On the field Martin enjoyed a successful international career, winning 31 England caps and two Five/Six Nations Grand Slams as well as being selected to represent the British & Irish Lions in New Zealand.
+At 6’10″ Martin was one of the tallest rugby players of his generation, which he used to his full advantage as one of England’s forwards.
+He enjoyed a successful international career, winning 31 England caps and 2 Five/Six Nations Grand Slams from 1991 to 1996, as well as being selected to represent the British & Irish Lions in New Zealand in 1993.

 Injury prematurely ended Martin’s rugby career in 1998, but his charismatic personality and natural stage presence enabled him to easily transition into TV Presenting and speaking at corporate events.

 In 2012 Martin was confirmed as a regular presenter on BBC1’s long-running show Crimewatch.
 In his broadcasting career Martin has also presented the NFL and World’s Strongest Man and worked as a rugby correspondent on BBC Radio 5 Live.

 Martin was involved in ITV’s coverage of the 2011 and 2015 Rugby World Cup; initially as their England reporter but then supported more widely as a pitch-side reporter across all major tournament fixtures.
 Martin was then the main presenter for the BT World Wheelchair Rugby Challenge 2015, which was broadcast live on ITV.